How Hard Is It to Get a Business Loan?

 Challenge 1: Poor or No Credit History

 Mitigating risk is the solution to poor or no credit.
 How do you mitigate this risk?
 Obviously, you’ll need a legal business entity.
 You should start building business credit before applying for the loan or provide the lender with some security, so if you stop paying the loan, they own the collateral used to guarantee the loan.
-The last option is to apply for a business credit card and leverage it to build your business.
+The last option is to apply for a business credit card and leverage it to build your company.

 Additionally, you can check out our review of the best small business loans for bad credit.